sameerg07/Predictive_text/README.md

 # Predictive_text
-Why dont you predict the next word
+Why dont you predict the next word!
-There is a readme attached in the repo
+There is a readme docx in the repo